-This process takes roughly eight to ten weeks starting from the time the application is submitted to the immigration authorities in Tokyo.
-Generally, this process is smooth if the applicant completes and provides all of the documents required in a timely manner.
+This process takes roughly eight to ten weeks, starting from the time the application is submitted to the immigration authorities in Tokyo.
+Generally, this process is smooth if the applicant completes and provides all the documents required for a Japanese work visa in a timely manner.

 Once the CoE has been issued by the Japanese immigration authorities in Tokyo and your placement is confirmed, it will be sent to you by express mail.